helgridly/canonize/drafts/date-me-docs.md

 i suspect given my plans to move next year, it's unlikely anything will come of it. i ought to get in with the london tpot crowd but afaict the london scene is less vocal in general and i think might also skew younger

+---

+chat w/ spockinabeanie about whether i should add my working with me doc to my dateme profile:

+but this sorta links up with one of my icks about dateme docs, which is that they deny the opportunity to build intimacy by discovering things about each other. dropping a "how to get the best out of me" manual on someone mechanizes the interactions. not to mention is a big ask to read it

+working with me docs help in work relationships because largely you don't choose who you work with. part of being a professional is doing some work to smooth over the relationship, make it unremarkable and pleasant. but imo for romantic relationships, natural compatibility matters. i don't want my partner to know my foibles and be skilled at working around them, i want my partner to know my foibles, think they're cute, and laugh at me